RafaFT/100-days-of-code/r1-log.md

 ### R1D45 - 2019/07/24
 * Studied a little bit of forms from MDN's tutoril
 * Graded the module's 2 exercise from coursera's course, and found a bug on my media query by testing other people's code

+### R1d46 - 2019/07/25
+* Continued my study on [MDN's tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout)
+* Updated my [website](https://rafaft.github.io/) so that when the header nav bar doesn't fit in just one column, instead of breaking into another row, a horizontal scroll bar appears